JPG vs PNG vs WEBP: Choosing the Best Image Format for Your Website

 4. Converting Existing Images Takes Time

-If you've got thousands of existing images, converting them all to WEBP can be a project in itself.
+If you have a large library of existing images, converting them all to WEBP can be time-consuming, requiring planning and batch processing tools.

 When to Use WEBP